 You finished your run as Matilda in 2013, what was it like performing your final show?

 It was very emotional.
 A few lines towards the end I was already in tears and it was heartbreaking singing Quiet for the last time as it was/still is my favourite and I hold it close to my heart to this day.
 Not only was it my last night but also many of the child and adult cast too so it was one of the biggest cast changeovers ever.
 It was very special (and extra emotional) in that sense.

 Have you been back to see the show since leaving and what have you been up to since?

 Sadly, I haven’t yet!
 However, I have visited stage door multiple times to visit some of the cast and crew on their last nights.
 It was very exciting to see some of the old cast again after a while.

 Since leaving the show, I worked on The BFG with some former Matilda cast members at the Birmingham Repertory Theatre from late 2014 to early 2015 and I played the role of Sophie.
 It was an incredible experience.
 I have been back there again to visit many people at the theatre multiple times.

-Have you been to any West End shows recently that you’ve enjoyed?
+Have you seen any theatre shows recently that you’ve enjoyed?